densitydesign/EMIF-MaskingDino/readme.md

 ## Installation
 MaskingDino has a pretty simple installation.
 We recommend using `venv` or `conda env` to isolate it.

+> [!NOTE]
-Disclaimer: Everything was tested on Apple Silicon Macs, we don't know the performances on Windows or non-ARM environments.
+> Everything was tested on Apple Silicon Macs, we don't know the performances on Windows or non-ARM environments.

 1. Clone the GitHub repository:
     ```bash